Funding Available for Improving Home Energy Efficiency

 • Have a valid Energy Performance Certificate (EPC) with no outstanding recommendations for loft or cavity wall insulation

-• Be replacing an existing fossil fuel system (oil, gas, or direct electric)
+• Be replacing an existing fossil fuel heating system (oil, gas, LPG, or electric)

 Making an application:

 Installers apply for the grant on behalf of the resident; Ofgem is the scheme’s administrator.
-Installers must be certified by the Microgeneration Certification Scheme (MCS) to be able to claim the grant.
+The installer should confirm you’re eligible for the grant and the grants should be shown on the quote and invoicing.

 Aim to get a range of quotes from different installers for best value for money.
-You can find an installer in your area on the MCS website.
+Talk to the energy advice team first to discuss your situation and questions for heat pump installers.

 Additional Useful Links: